zmkfirmware/zmk/docs/docs/behaviors/soft-off.md

 The soft off behavior is used to force the keyboard into an off state.
 Depending on the specific keyboard hardware, the keyboard can be turned back on again either with a dedicated on/off button that is available, or using the reset button found on the device.

+Refer to the [soft off config](../config/power.md#soft-off) for details on enabling soft off in order to use this behavior.

 For more information, see the [Soft Off Feature](../features/soft-off.md) page.

 ### Behavior Binding